maxtuno/PEQNP/README.md

 # PEQNP

-The PEQNP System its a automatic CNF encoder and SAT Solver for General Constrained Diophantine Equations and NP-Complete Problems, full integrated with Python 3 and 0 dependencies.
+The PEQNP System its an automatic CNF encoder and SAT Solver for General Constrained Diophantine Equations and NP-Complete Problems, full integrated with Python 3 and 2 with 0 dependencies.

 # SLIME 4